vipulasri/Timeline-View/docs/index.md

 # Timeline View

-Timeline View is a powerful Android library for creating visually appealing timeline-based UIs.
+Timeline View is a simple and highly customizable Android library for creating visually appealing timeline-based UIs.
 Perfect for:

 * Order tracking
 * Delivery status